-Real estate is one of my favorite asset classes to build wealth, which is why I own two physical properties in San Francisco and one condo in Squaw Valley, Lake Tahoe.
-However, one of my biggest regrets was not buying a multifamily property in 2005 instead of a single family home that was two big for my girlfriend and I at the time.
+Real estate is one of my favorite asset classes to build wealth.
+However, one of my biggest regrets was not buying a multifamily property in 2005.
+Instead, I bought a single family home that was two big for my girlfriend and I at the time.

-Instead of paying $1,520,000 for a four bedroom, three and a half bathroom home, we should have bought at least a two unit building with two bedrooms, one and a half bathrooms each.
+Instead of paying $1,520,000 for a four bedroom, three and a half bathroom home, we should have bought at least a two-unit building with two bedrooms, one and a half bathrooms each.
+Two-unit buildings are the classic type of multifamily property in San Francisco.
 We could have lived in one and rented out the other for maximum efficiency.

 The Benefits Of Multifamily Investment Property

 Baseline Level of Demand: Regardless of the state of the economy, people need a place to hang their hats.
 This creates a baseline level of demand for most multifamily assets.
-According to Yardi, the national occupancy rate for stabilized multifamily assets closed out 2017 at just over 95%.
+According to Yardi, the national occupancy rate for stabilized multifamily assets in 4Q2022 was 96%.